pbklink/motif-core/etc/motif-core.api.md

 export namespace SourceTzOffsetTimeRenderValueModule {
     // (undocumented)
     export function initaliseStatic(): void;
 }

-// Warning: (ae-internal-missing-underscore) The name "StatusIdScansGridField" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export class StatusIdScansGridField extends ScansGridField {
-    constructor();
-    // (undocumented)
-    getViewValue(record: Scan): RenderValue;
-}

 // Warning: (ae-missing-release-tag) "StringArrayCorrectnessTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)